-- Following are some of the benefits of our integrated online claims processing system: - Drug utilization review edits are applied across all claims - Integrated Member claim history profiles are available. - Consistent interventions are applied in both retail and mail service settings - Integrated billing and reporting to create simplified data management and efficient program administration - Consistent claims auditing processes to ensure high quality service level.
+- Following are some of the benefits of our integrated online claims processing system: - Drug utilization review edits are applied across all claims - Integrated Member claim history profiles are available - Consistent interventions are applied in both retail and mail service settings - Integrated billing and reporting to create simplified data management and efficient program administration - Consistent claims auditing processes to ensure high quality service level.

-185: Are there additional trees for drug; utilization management programs when resemptions drugts envices are self-funded?
-If yes please describe in full and quantity
+(185: Are there additionally ession drug utilization management programs when prescription drug services are self-funded?
+If yes, please describe in full and quantity